Glen of Imaal: Firing range

 The Glen of Imaal firing range is used throughout the year by the Irish Army as a training area.
 It is the only range in the country capable of accommodating field artillery such as the 105mm Light Gun.
 The range area is also used for firing anti-tank weapons, mortars and heavy machine guns, as well as the vehicle-mounted weapons of the Cavalry Corps.
 Military training in the area is not limited to the firing of heavy weapons.
 Tactical exercises also take place there, sometimes involving Mowag armoured personnel carriers and Irish Air Corps helicopters.
 Exercises in peacekeeping operations are also undertaken in the glen.

 Care is advised while driving on local roads due to the presence of heavy military traffic, and questions have been raised concerning the effects of military exercises on residents and the safety of other road users in the area.

 Units using the area are sometimes billeted in the nearby Coolmoney Camp.
-The Glen of Imaal is accessible to the Curragh Camp in County Kildare by the Dunlavin–Old Killcullen Road.
+This camp, previously associated with Coolmoney House (which was built in the 1830s and demolished in the 1990s), was used by the British Army's Royal Field Artillery until taken over by the Irish Army's Artillery Corps in the 1920s.